 - Its value and risk to the organization

 - Who is allowed to access and use the data

 Data classification delivers this insight by providing a consistent process that identifies and tags all sensitive information wherever it resides across an enterprise — such as in networks, sharing platforms, endpoints, and cloud files.
 It works by enabling the creation of attributes for data that prescribe how to handle and secure each group according to corporate and regulatory requirements.
 Because the data is easy to find, organizations can apply protections that lower data exposure risks, reduce the data footprint, eliminate data protection redundancies, and focus security resources on the right actions.
 In this way, classification both streamlines and strengthens organizations’ data privacy and security protection programs.

-Four out of five companies don’t know the location of their sensitive data, or how to protect it, according to a cybersecurity study.
-This is a serious problem in the fight to keep sensitive data secure, private, and in compliance.
+Only 54% of companies know where their sensitive data is stored.
+This dark data is a serious problem in the fight to keep sensitive data secure, private, and in compliance.
 By launching comprehensive, well-planned data classification programs, organizations gain a wide range of benefits.